31 Best Gluten-Free Restaurants in San Francisco in 2026

 The Vibe

-Bright, open and welcoming, this gluten-free restaurant in San Francisco features large windows that let in the light as well as colorful murals and décor bringing a piece of Mexico City into the heart of SF.
+Bright, open and welcoming, this gluten-free restaurant in San Francisco features large windows that let in the light as well as colorful murals and décor bringing a piece of Mexico City into the heart of the Bay Area.

 What to Order

-At one of the best gluten-free restaurants in San Francisco, try the Mexi Bowl with grilled chicken, the fish tacos or a warm plate of cinnamon-sugar churros.
+When dining at this gluten-free restaurant in San Francisco, we recommend trying the Mexi Bowl with grilled chicken, the fish tacos or a warm plate of cinnamon-sugar churros.
+Or, go with a friend or date and share all three!

 XICA | 1265 Battery St., Ste.
 100, San Francisco, CA 94111 | $$

-Mexican food from a gluten-free restaurant in San Francisco.
+XICA is a popular gluten-free restaurant in San Francisco

 via XICA